broadinstitute/prism_data_processing/README.md

 Generates biomarker analysis for the processed data, including, univariate and multivariate analyses.
 Requires a directory of expression data (RNA, mutations, etc.) and the results of `MTS_Data_Processing.R`.
 See below for more details on each analysis function.
 Relies on `analysis_functions.R`.

 Note: it is recommended to use this script over individual analyses as it has the most up to date methods.
+To run a single analysis (e.g. correlation of a feature like dependency score with an assay result like AUC), use the `correlate`, `discrete_test`, or `multivariate` functions in `analysis_functions.R`

 ### [`Univariate_Continuous.R`](./Univariate_Continuous.R)